pavel-2020/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/45 Declare Content in the Markup.md

     <Drawer ... >
         {
             someCondition && <div> ... </div>
-            // when the condition changes in runtime, the widget may not render content correctly }
+            // when the condition changes in runtime, the UI component may not render content correctly }
     </Drawer>